 North Coast EMS has numerous policies specific to the BLS and ALS scope of practice and continuously updates protocols and policies specific to the EMT-I and EMT-P scope of practice.
-We convened one Policy Review Committee meetings via teleconferencing this quarter to ensure routine regionwide review and revision of North Coast EMS clinical policies.
-We are in the process of adding Epi Pen to the Public Safety, First Responder and EMT scope of practice according to state standards and we are also assessing opportunities to continue to improve the policy review processes.
+We continue to update, add and modify policies and protocolsprotocols, this quarter including: COVID vaccinations, Ketamine, and several other protocols.
+At this time, Public Safety, First Responder and EMT entities do not seem interested in use of Epi Pens due to ongoing costs.